-With the passing of Thanksgiving, the holiday season is officially upon us.
+With the passing of Thanksgiving, the holiday season is officially upon us and decorating safety is important.
 It’s that time of year when colorful lights, wreaths, and Christmas trees are going up, and families are recognizing their unique traditions through a manger, menorah, kinara, and many other decorative items are adorning mantles and tables all over the United States.
 While these beautiful and symbolic decorations create the atmosphere of the winter holidays, they can also deafen your cheer in a matter of minutes.

 Injuries and costs also arise from slips and falls when hanging decorations, and similar accidents taking down the festive fare.
 All in all, the decorations you count on to make the holidays merry and bright are a risk to the season.
 Here are some holiday decorating safety tips: